Amrita University: Groundbreaking Technology Gives the Ability to Communicate through Eye Gestures

 Healthcare Humanitarian

-It is a trauma that is difficult to imagine—all of a sudden you are no longer able to speak and paralyzed.
-The simplest of things, even asking for a drink of water, are no longer possible.
-Aphasia is a language disorder that results from brain damage, typically from a stroke or severe brain injury.
-Although many people still have their mental capacities, they face great difficulty in expressing themselves.
+It all began when researchers at Amrita heard the stories of impoverished people grappling in the aftermath of major strokes.
+It is a trauma that is difficult to imagine—all of a sudden the patient is no longer able to speak and paralyzed.
+The simplest of things, even asking for a drink of water, is no longer possible.

 a man in a bed looks at a tablet above